meleu/hascheevos/README.md

 ```
 make
 ```
 (yes, the command is right: just `make` and nothing more!
-This compiles the `src/cheevoshash.c` and creats the executable `bin/cheevoshash`.)
+This compiles the `src/cheevoshash.c` and creates the executable `bin/cheevoshash`.)

 4. **[OPTIONAL]** Include the tool's directory on your PATH:
 ```